Travel doesn’t have to be expensive!

-Some scientists believe these ruins are as old as 17,000 years, and housed up to 50,000 people.
+Some scientists believe Tiwanaku Ruins are as old as 17,000 years, and housed up to 50,000 people.
 The archaeological site is incredibly interesting and worth a visit!

-Safaris, excellent hiking, and incredible beaches- South Africa is incredible, and one of the cheapest places to travel to.
+Safaris, excellent hiking, and incredible beaches - the country of South Africa is spectacular, and one of the cheapest places to travel to.

-On a budget of $40/day you can get a bed in a dorm, hike, explore beaches, while cooking most of your meals.
+On a budget of $40/day you can get a bed in a dorm, hike, and explore beaches while cooking most of your meals.

 If you plan to get out in nature, and do a lot of free activities like hiking and surfing (if you have a board), your money will stretch a lot further.